dterlage/Language-and-AI/README.md

 ### ♻️ Reproduction

 To reproduce the results simply run `Evaluator.py`.
 For more information on how the data looks like run `Descriptives.py`.
 However, we cannot share the data.
+So note that the data is to be uploaded separately and placed in a folder called 'download', whereas the file is to be called 'extrovert_introvert.csv'.
+To generate the first tree of the chosen random forest classifiers, run `ForestPlotter.py`.
 > \* The code was tested with Python 3.13.3 on Windows.

 ### 🚀 Dependencies